My initial (Phase 1) around-the-world trip is done. It took just over 5 years.

 In this way, I got the best out of each country that I could.

 There are many websites that provide good detail about the climates in each country and the regions / cities within each country.

 I used ClimaTemps.com to get the detailed information that I needed and copied that information into a spreadsheet.

-I know it sounds a bit ‘anal’ but I am visiting so many countries over the next 5 years that it made sense (to me) to get it right.
+I know it sounds a bit ‘anal’ but I was visiting so many countries in Phase 1 that it made sense (to me) to get it right.

 So, I also checked with a few travel sites to find out what the best time to go was; the best time is not always the middle of summer – things like Peak Season and humidity also need to be taken into account.